Fife Coast Railway: Leven Harbour

-The Leven Railway's original Act had authorised a branch to Leven Harbour, but this had never been constructed.
+The Leven Railway's original act of Parliament, the Leven and East of Fife Railway Act 1861, had authorised a branch to Leven Harbour, but this had never been constructed.
 At this period coal extraction in the area grew considerably, and the Leven Harbour Dock and Railway Company was established to improve the docks at Leven and to arrange a railway connection.
-It got an authorising Act of Parliament on 24 July 1876.
+It got an authorising act of Parliament, the Leven Harbour Act 1876 (39 & 40 Vict. c. clxxiii) on 24 July 1876.
 The capital was £25,000, and the railway part of the works extended to just over half a mile.
 The North British Railway, intending to take over the line, contributed £5,000 to the scheme.
 On 18 November 1879 the first vessel used the harbour; the branch railway was to be treated as a siding branch of the NBR with receipts for traffic on it divided between the NBR and the Dock and Railway company.
 The Leven Harbour never realised its potential, chiefly due to difficulty with silting, and the availability of alternative docks.

 Absorbed by the North British Railway

 Although the Leven and East of Fife Railway was profitable on revenue account, it was vulnerable to a number of external factors.
 Nearly all its traffic was through to or from the North British Railway at Thornton.
 (The North British had taken over the Edinburgh Perth and Dundee Railway in 1862.)
-The trade cycle had diminished the Company's income, and its lack of capital reserves made it difficult to consider expanding the network.
+The trade cycle had diminished the company's income, and its lack of capital reserves made it difficult to consider expanding the network.
 Amalgamation with the North British Railway was obviously imminent.
-This was in fact agreed, and on 28 June 1877 the North British Railway (Amalgamation) Act was passed; the agreed date for the actual amalgamation was 1 August 1877.
+This was in fact agreed, and on 28 June 1877 the North British Railway (Amalgamations) Act 1877 (40 & 41 Vict. c. lxi) was passed; the agreed date for the actual amalgamation was 1 August 1877.
 A final dividend of 10.5% for Leven stock and 5% for East of Fife stock was declared.
 (The St Andrews Railway was amalgamated with the NBR on the same day.)